 Fresh Air Machine

-The machine is made with carbon layer and HEPA filters to filter out the pollutants.
+The machine is made with a carbon layer and HEPA filters to filter out the pollutants.
 The machine regulates the fresh air indoors.
 200 m3/h is the CADR for formaldehyde and Particulate Matter (PM).
-The filtration is 99.05% whereas coverage area is 24-41 m2.
+The filtration is 99.05% whereas the coverage area is 24-41 m2.